Employment solicitors for agency and temporary workers

 - statutory sick pay

-If you have questions about your entitlement to certain statutory rights, especially regarding sick pay, we can advise you as to your employer’s obligations.
+If you have questions about your entitlement to certain statutory rights, especially regarding sick pay, we can advise you on your employer’s obligations.

-Temporary workers who fall under the Agency Workers Regulations 2010 are protected by the rights codified in the legislation and they are also protected by the provisions of the Equality Act 2010 against discrimination.
+Temporary workers who fall under the Agency Workers Regulations are protected by the rights outlined in that legislation and they are also protected against discrimination under the Equality Act.
 The rest of the legal rights surrounding temporary workers can be found in case law.

 - unpaid wages